-Overnight, it seems, every Chinese person has learned a new half-Chinese, half-English question: 你有freestyle吗？(“Do you have freestyle?”).
-It’s in news headlines, circulating in memes, and on all your friends’ lips, even where it makes no sense—you were just asking them what they want for dinner.
+Overnight the half-Chinese, half-English question 你有freestyle吗？(“Do you freestyle?”) has gone mainstream.
+It’s in headlines, circulating in memes, and on your friends’ lips, even where it makes no sense—you were just asking them what they want for dinner.

 For this latest confusing pop culture fad, you can thank singing competition The Rap of China, also known by its Chinese name “中国有嘻哈 (China Has Hip Hop).”
 Produced by video platform iQiyi, it calls itself the first music show in China to focus on hip hop and aims to promote this genre of music to the mainstream.

 But what it will really be remembered for its contribution to viral slang.

 Reportedly, iQiyi invested 200 million RMB producing this show and tried their best to invite as many influential underground rappers as possible.
 There are also four celebrity “producers,” who are supposed to train and guide the rappers and decide whether they pass or fail each round of competition.
 The judges are rapper MC HotDog, rock musician Chang Chen-yue, singer Wilber Pan—all from Taiwan—and Chinese-Canadian singer and songwriter Kris Wu.